lordmulder/TimedExec/README.md

 Standard Deviation      : 7.697 seconds
 Standard Error          : 3.848 seconds
 Fastest / Slowest Pass  : 19.739 / 37.916 seconds
+Active Clock Type       : WALLCLOCK (0)
 ===============================================================================
 ```

 Interpretation
 --------------

 When comparing measurement results, the ***mean*** (average) execution time may seem like the most obvious choice.
 However, it has to be noted that the *mean* of a data sample is highly sensitive to “outliers” and therefore can be misleading!
 This is especially true, when there exists a lot of variation in the data sample.
-Consequently, comparing the ***median*** execution times usually is the preferable choice.
+Consequently, comparing the ***median*** execution times often is the better choice.
 That is because the *median* of a data sample is much more robust against outliers.

 Furthermore, it is important to keep in mind that the *mean* (or *median*) execution time computed from a limited number of metering passes only yields an ***estimate*** of the program's “real” average execution time (expected value).
 The “real” value can only be determined accurately from an *infitinte* number of metering passes &ndash; which is **not** possible in practice.
 In this situation, we can have a look at the ***confidence intervals***.
 These intervals contain the “real” value, *with very high probability*.
 The most commonly used *confidence interval* is the “95%” one (higher confidence means broader interval, and vice versa).